matejak/imreg_dft/doc/cli.rst

 Big template.
    If the template presents a wider field of view than the image, you may or may not be successful when using the ``--tile`` option.
    The current implementation is flaky.

+.. _weak-succ:

+Success value.
+   The ``Success`` that is reported has an unclear meaning.
+   And its behavior is also quite dodgy.